pacific-hake/hake-assessment/README.md

         0       # DOS display detail: 0,1,2

-Commands by Ian for model 41 (equivalent to those used by Aaron for model 19)
+Commands by Ian in 2017:

         ss3 -mcmc 12000000 -mcsave 10000 -mcseed 36519
+        ss3 -mceval

+Commands used for "2018.18_temporary_base" model just to get some MCMC results:
+        ss3 -mcmc 12000 -mcsave 10 -mcseed 36519
         ss3 -mceval

 Where that seed is the ADMB default.
 Allan used -mcseed 5242 but there's no reason why that seed is better than any other.